 - aminobenzoic acid

-These chemicals are absorbed into the skin, so they leave less of a visible residue than their mineral counterparts.
-A
+The skin absorbs these chemicals, so they leave less of a visible residue than their mineral counterparts.

-Sunscreens come in a variety of formulations, from sprays and creams, to gels and sticks, and which one is right for a person may depend on factors including activity levels and skin type.
+Sunscreens come in various formulations, from sprays and creams to gels and sticks, and which is right for a person may depend on factors, including activity levels and skin type.
 A person may consider the following when picking a formulation:

 - Lotions: Best for covering large areas of skin, lotions absorb quickly and are less greasy than thicker creams.
 They may be better for people with oily skin.